-This stream provides funding for actions on land identified in the State Environmental Planning Policy (SEPP) to be a coastal vulnerability area or that has been identified as land affected by a current or future coastal hazard in a local environmental plan, or development control plan, or a study or assessment undertaken by or on behalf of a public authority.
-This area being land subject to coastal hazards, including beach erosion, shoreline recession, foreshore erosion cliff failure and coastal inundation.
+This stream provides funding for actions on land identified in the State Environmental Planning Policy (SEPP) to be a coastal vulnerability area or land that has been identified as being affected by a current or future coastal hazard in a local environmental plan, or development control plan, or a study or assessment undertaken by or on behalf of a public authority.
+The land is subject to coastal hazards, including beach erosion, shoreline recession, foreshore erosion cliff failure and coastal inundation.

-Projects should meet one or more of the management objectives given in the Coastal Management Act 2016 (the Act) for these areas:
+Projects should meet one or more of the management objectives given in the Act for these areas, to:

-- to ensure public safety and prevent risks to human life - to mitigate current and future risk from coastal hazards by considering the effects of coastal processes and climate change - to maintain the presence of beaches, dunes and natural features of foreshores - to maintain public access, amenity and use of beaches and foreshores

-- to encourage land use that reduces exposure to risks from coastal hazards, including through siting, design, construction and operational decisions - to adopt coastal management strategies that reduce exposure to coastal hazards, such as restoring or enhancing natural defences, including coastal dunes, vegetation, and wetlands or by taking other action to reduce exposure to those coastal hazards, such as actions to avoid significant degradation of or disruption to biological diversity and ecosystem integrity, geological and geomorphological coastal processes - to prioritise and plan actions that support the continued functionality of essential infrastructure during and immediately after a coastal hazard emergency - to improve the resilience of coastal development and communities by improving adaptive capacity and reducing reliance on emergency responses.
+- ensure public safety and prevent risks to human life - mitigate current and future risk from coastal hazards by considering the effects of coastal processes and climate change - maintain the presence of beaches, dunes and natural features of foreshores - maintain public access, amenity and use of beaches and foreshores - encourage land use that reduces exposure to risks from coastal hazards, including through siting, design, construction and operational decisions - adopt coastal management strategies that reduce exposure to coastal hazards, such as restoring or enhancing natural defences, including coastal dunes, vegetation and wetlands, or by taking other action to reduce exposure to those coastal hazards, such as actions to avoid significant degradation of or disruption to biological diversity and ecosystem integrity, geological and geomorphological coastal processes - prioritise and plan actions that support the continued functionality of essential infrastructure during and immediately after a coastal hazard emergency - improve the resilience of coastal development and communities by improving adaptive capacity and reducing reliance on emergency responses.